The information in this article applies to:

 - Change the height of the pan to 1/2" and click OK.

-Now as an optional last step you can open the steam shower's room definition dialog and remove the default base molding from the Moldings panel.
+Now as an optional last step, you can open the steam shower's Room Specification dialog and remove the default base molding from the Moldings panel.

-You steam shower, for all intents and purposes is now complete.
-You can add the door style of your choosing and other finishing touches to the bathroom if you like.
+Your steam shower, is now complete.
+You can add the door style of your choosing and other finishing touches.